 We didn’t mind the destination of Norway either since there are plenty of hiking available to us there.
 However our decision of where to visit for our week in Norway wasn’t made until the very last minute, which added to the already costly nature of Norway.
 We narrowed our decision to 2 specific places, the Lofoten Islands or the fjords in southern Norway around Bergen.
 The type of the travel we planned for these 2 locations were specifically different.
 The fjords would consist of renting a car road tripping around for a combination of day hikes or short treks.

-For the lofoten Islands, I was able to find a few outlined multiday trekking options and that’s what we decided to go with (discussion of further research below).
-This aspect appealed much more to be as I really enjoyed the trips where we can just get in and walk like my favorite past trips in the Chilean and Argentina Patagonia.
+For the Lofoten Islands, I was able to find a few outlined multiday trekking options and that’s what we decided to go with (discussion of further research below).
+This aspect appealed much more to be as I really enjoyed the trips where we can just get in and hike such as my favorite past trips in the Chilean and Argentina Patagonia.
 It is possible to drive around and day hike as well, and I’ll discuss that at in my impressions of the Lofoten Islands.

 From a financial standpoint, the comparative costs for our 2 options, including extra flights up to the Lofoten Islands or car rental for the Fjordlands, were pretty similar at estimated around USD$800 since I left this decision to the last minute.
-Norway is a very expensive country relatively speaking (Big Mac Index) and the cheapest way to counter that was to camp and be out on the trails making our decision for the Lofoten Islands final.
+Norway is a very expensive country relatively speaking (Big Mac Index) and the cheapest way to counter that was to camp and be out on the trails, which made our decision for the Lofoten Islands final.

 A major reason for our decision to head to the Lofoten Islands was simply because I found a 5 day trek that fit our schedules pretty well from Alexandre de Brébisson covering the southern island of Moskenesøya.
 Moskenesøya island, as part of the Lofoten Islands, is said to be the best aesthetically with the highest peaks, mountain lakes, and beach camping.
 That sounded good to me.